amitie10g/docker-kali/README.md

   A: Because this eases the process of bringing required services for tools (eg. Postgres for Metasploit).

 * Q: Why XRDP instead o VNC?<br>
-  A: a) most of the users uses Windows, and the Remote Desktop client is integrated, and runs seamlessly; and b) performance.
+  A: a) most of the users use Windows for daily use, and the Remote Desktop client is integrated, and also third-party RDP clients are available for *nix/Linux; and b) performance.

 ## Licensing